Previous Next Home Search

 If the computer sends more data than the printer can handle, whether because the printer didn't tell it to stop or because the computer didn't heed the message, data is lost.
 At that point, the printout will be incorrect.
 Commands to the printer may be misinterpreted as characters to be printed, or characters to be printed may be misinterpreted as commands.
 Either way, the printer is confused and the output is wrong.

 There can be many causes for this problem, including hardware, such as a bad printer port or a bad cable.
-If you have RTG Bills Version 1, we suggest upgrading to Version 2.
 Sometimes it is a software problem in Windows or the printer driver (a piece of software usually supplied by the printer manufacturer).